Hydration as the Key to Hangover Prevention and Relief

 Effective hangover prevention begins with a focused approach to hydration.
 Before the consumption of alcohol, an individual should ensure adequate hydration by drinking plenty of water.
 It is recommended to have a glass of water in between each alcoholic beverage to maintain hydration levels.
 This practice dilutes the alcohol concentration in the bloodstream and helps to prevent hangovers with hydration.

 For optimal hangover cure hydration, one can also preload the body with fluids.
-Consuming drinks that are rich in electrolytes, such as sports drinks or coconut water, before the festivities can provide the necessary ions that may be lost during alcohol consumption.
+Consuming drinks that are rich in minerals, such as sports drinks or coconut water, before the festivities can provide the necessary ions that may be lost during alcohol consumption.
 This proactive measure aids in maintaining the body's hydration status.

 Post-drinking hydration should not be overlooked.
 Before going to bed, drink at least one large glass of water to counteract the effects of alcohol, which can lead to dehydration through increased urination.
 Rehydration should continue the following day with frequent water intake.